eFinder

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to support or refute the claim about Florida's unique wildlife.
+No evidence found in Wikipedia, web search, or cross-references to support the claim about Florida's unique wildlife.

 “The Big Cypress fox squirrel is a subspecies found only in southwest Florida.”